 -

 This is a beautiful, gentle floral.
 As others have pointed out in their reviews above, the notes are impressively balanced - I distinctly get rose, lilac and wisteria throughout wear, though the balance of the three shifts over time.
 It starts with rose for me, then wisteria takes over, then I get a more even balance of lilac and rose.
-The first time I wore this I liked it but wasn't particularly impressive - I think I wanted a more intense rose.
+The first time I wore this I liked it but wasn't particularly impressed - I think I wanted a more intense rose.
 Subsequently it's really grown on me, particularly as I've come to appreciate the wisteria note more.
 There's something smooth and quietly elegant about this scent without being fancy; it makes me feel like a nineteenth century woman in her dressing room in a chemise and petticoats, not yet fully dressed to go out.
 I'm not sure yet whether I'll get a full-sized bottle of this, but I'm considering.

 -